Shrimp and Grits, Po’ Boys and other good things to eat!

 British Olympic cycling coach Dave Brailsford has an approach to progress: rather than waiting for some wondrous big stroke of success or genius to turn everything around, he argues, one should make a one-percent improvement every day.
 I agree—a small step a day adds up to big things over the long haul.
 This is very much how we’ve approached our work at Zingerman’s for all these years.
 We’re very committed to our visioning process—getting clear on the long-term future we choose to pursue—but at the same time, it’s all about small steps in the right direction.

 There are dozens of these small quality improvements happening in the ZCoB every week.
 One of the more recent ones that’s on my mind is the new shrimp we’ve brought into the Roadhouse.
-Last spring, we began searching out something really superior, and after a bunch of phone calls, email exchanges, and collaborative conversations with folks around the country, we found our product.
+Last spring, we began searching out something really superior, and after a bunch of phone calls, email exchanges, and collaborative conversations with folks around the country, we found our product, which we are now gettin in from Del Pacifico Seafood Company.

 How good?
 One of our regulars ordered the shrimp and grits (made with incredible Anson Mills grits and topped with butter-sautéed shrimp) at the Roadhouse for dinner last week.
 On the way out, he stopped to say, “Hey, I eat out all over the world, and I’ve spent a lot of time in New Orleans lately.
 That shrimp and grits was seriously one of the best meals I’ve ever had.
 Anywhere!”
 Not five minutes later, another regular said the same thing: “Whatever you did to that shrimp and grits, it’s a keeper!”